The site of meditation practitioner and guide Jenny Jennings Foerst

 Category: Dharma by Dark Night

-This journal covers the period from before stream entry (2014) to my Mahamudra awakening (July 2015).
+This journal covers the period from before stream entry (2014) to my Mahamudra awakening of rigpa (July 2015).

 Concentration Cleanup with New Techniques ahead of Mahamudra Retreat